Estimate number of spoilers in this post (past episode 7): almost none

 At some point Saitama is being confronted with a people mob, demanding him to resign.

 He was pissed off at the stupidity of the mob, and he showed it.
 He didn’t feel the need to hide it.
-At the same time, as manga would indicate later, he didn’t feel deep frustration of discouragement, cause as he said, he was working as a hero because he wanted to, not cause he wanted to be admired.
+At the same time, as manga would indicate later, he didn’t feel deep frustration or discouragement, cause as he said, he was working as a hero because he wanted to do it, not cause he wanted to be admired.
 That is how he thinks, and that didn’t change during or after the event I described.
 That is what I mean by him having integrity.

 Now in the anime version there was a minor change that kinda bothered me.
 They decided to add a scene where Genos stops Saitama from going on with his speech to the mob.
 It was like Genos was helping Saitama to regain his cool, get back to his normal moral appearance.
 Is it a big deal?
 Well, in the manga at no point was Saitama morally inferior to anyone.
 And I feel it is something important to the story.
 Later on there will be moments where through Saitama’s actions we will see hints at how the writer looks at other characters, how he judges them; and I think for those tricks to work it is important to have readers believe in Saitama’s moral judgement.
 So that is why I wasn’t sure if the anime did a right thing there.